 Do Some Of The Simple Tasks

 If you don’t think you can handle being a project manager for your home renovation, that doesn’t mean that you can’t be hands-on.
-Taking care of the smaller tasks yourself can still save you some money without the need of overseeing a lot of people.
+Taking care of the smaller tasks yourself can still save you some money without having to oversee many people.

 You could take care of the decorating yourself, for example.
-If you’re planning on the extension being painted, then you should do it yourself.
-Though these seem quite minor, they’ll cut down significantly on the number of labor hours needed for your project.
+If you’re planning to have the extension painted, you should do it yourself.
+Though these seem quite minor, they’ll cut down significantly on the number of labour hours needed for your project.

 Depending on how much your contractors are charging, that could be a much larger saving than you’d expect.
-Installing the fixtures around your home, such as lights, kitchen and bathroom features, among others, will also help you save money in this way.
+Installing fixtures around your home, such as lights and kitchen and bathroom features, will also help you save money.

-While it could take you longer to do than professionals, the cost savings will be more than worth it.
+While it may take you longer than professionals, the cost savings will be more than worth it.

-Affordable home extension ideas don’t need to be challenging to do.
+Affordable home extension ideas don’t have to be challenging.
 With proper planning and quite a bit of effort, you can make them much more budget-friendly than you’d expect.
 With that, you’ll have much more space in your home.

 There are quite a few benefits to this, such as more privacy for you and your family.
-If you’ve been putting off your home extension because of your budget, then you might want to sit down and rework things.
+If you’ve been putting off your home extension because of your budget, you might want to sit down and rework your plans.

 While you might have to save up for a little longer, you could add to your home much faster than you’d think.